Linuxfabrik/monitoring-plugins/check-plugins/by-winrm/README.md

                 [--winrm-transport {basic,ntlm,kerberos,credssp,plaintext}]
                 [--winrm-username WINRM_USERNAME]

-This plugin executes commands on remote Windows hosts by WinRM, supporting JEA.
+This plugin executes PowerShell commands or scripts on remote Windows hosts via WinRM, supporting JEA.
 It returns standard output (STDOUT) and, in case of failure, standard error (STDERR) along with the command's exit code.
-By evaluating these results
-- through threshold checks or pattern matching on STDOUT - the plugin can generate alerts with configurable severity levels.
+By evaluating these results - through threshold checks or pattern matching on STDOUT - the plugin can generate alerts with configurable severity levels.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --command COMMAND     WinRM: Command that will be executed on the remote
+  --command COMMAND     PowerShell command or script to execute on the remote
                         host.
+Supports pipelines and complex expressions.
   -c, --critical CRIT   CRIT threshold for single numeric return values.
                         Supports Nagios ranges.
 Example: `@10:20` alerts if STDOUT is in range 10..20.